Analysis | What to do about Russia and Ukraine? The political debate takes shape.

-Much of the political debate over the past few days has centered on what Biden said; Republicans and plenty of others have derided it, and the White House quickly sought to clean it up and assured a swift and severe response to any incursion.
+Much of the political debate over the past few days has centered on what Biden said; Republicans and plenty of others have derided it, and the White House quickly sought to clean it up by assuring a swift and severe response to any incursion.

 But the broader debate, like a lot of foreign policy issues these days, is not something that breaks down so neatly along partisan lines.
 And it’s worth a recap of where things stand.